 Do you want to be part of growing CCIL’s campaign network that is helping to beat cancer?
 Do you want to influence students to prioritize cancer research and advocacy?
 Can you use your passion and enthusiasm to encourage people to take action?

 If you’re a University of Illinois student who is passionate, motivated, and likes standing up for what you believe in, we want you!

 Read on to find out how you can join the Cancer Center at Illinois Student Organization (CCIL-SO).

 We know that one day research will beat cancer.
 This is because key decisions on prevention, early diagnosis, and new cancer treatments lie in the hands of the incredible research that is happening on our campus.
 With your help, we can increase awareness that builds a community of like-minded people that translates our research discoveries into lifesaving initiatives.

 What will I be doing?

 You will use your passion, enthusiasm, and stories to bring our campaigns to life; influencing student organizations to ensure cancer is a priority.
-Ambassadors receive updates every 1-2 weeks on the exciting activities they can get involved in to support our campaigns.
+Students receive updates every 1-2 weeks on the exciting activities they can get involved in to support our campaigns.
 We estimate you’d need to able to volunteer 2 hours of your time each month plus, a full day for big campaigning events, once or twice a year.